3ahmnm-htlsbg/game-Worms-vgoette/README.md

 /

 ### Third party material:
-/
+- i looked at some of the other students projects for reference

 ### Project State:
-/
+- 100% (?)

 ### Limitations:
-- canon shoots the ball in only one direction
-- the movement of he player is weird
+- the movement of the player is weird; he starts "flying" when jumping too much
-- What are Quaternions? help

 ### Lessons Learned:
 /